Each regular season match consists of two equal halves of 20 minutes.

-see policies page for more information)
+(see policies page for more information)

-Sibling teams may swing a maximum of three players from their sibling roster per game, but must provide the roster on which the sibling players exist.
+Sibling teams may borrow a maximum of three players from their sibling roster per game, but must provide the roster on which the sibling players exist.

 Only futsal balls may be used inside the facilities.
 Soccer balls, w'heelies, turf shoes and soccer cleats are not permitted.

-All players must change their footwear in the facility lobby before entering the gymnasium/court area.
+All players must change their footwear before entering the gymnasium/court area.
 Coaches with wet or dirty feet must change their footwear as well.

 Teams are responsible for providing their own medical supplies, including ice.
 Additional medical supplies and assistance may be available at some facilities.

 In the event two teams are wearing the same color, the home team must change colors and must do this before kickoff.
 If your team doesn't have a change, please be sure you have pinnies.

 Head coaches are responsible for controlling the conduct of their assistants, managers and players.